OGSteam/ogspy/.docker/README.md

 Open with your browser http://127.0.0.1 (The page could appear after some time corresponding to the service startup time)

 Database : ogspy
-user : admin
+user : ogsteam
-Password : ogsteam
+Password : password

 - When installation is finished remove install Folder: